JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_07/exercises.md

     μ -= step[n+1]
 end
 ```
-To validate we need to verify the optimality and the feasibility; both need to equal to zero.
+To validate, we need to verify the optimality and the feasibility; both need to equal to zero.
 These are the same as the ```b``` variable.
 However, we cannot call ```b``` directly, as it is inside the for loop and therefore local only.
 ```@repl sqp
 f_grad(x) + μ*h_grad(x)
 h(x)